-…because there’s nothing sweeter (or more normal) that rocking a baby to sleep in your arms
+…because there’s nothing sweeter (or more frustrating) that rocking a baby to sleep in your arms

 It’s 3am and you’re up for the 15th time.
 Nurse.
 Change.
 Yawn.